yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

  *        in the internal memory and an external FileSysteStore.
 If blockdevice and filesystem not set,
  *        the system will use the default block device and default filesystem
  *        The following is a list of configuration parameter:
- *        MBED_CONF_STORAGE_FILESYSTEM_RBP_INTERNAL_SIZE - Size of the internal FlashIAPBlockDevice. by default is 4K*#enteries/32.
+ *        MBED_CONF_STORAGE_FILESYSTEM_RBP_INTERNAL_SIZE - Size of the internal FlashIAPBlockDevice and by default is set to 4K*#enteries/32.
 The start address will be set to end of flash - rbp_internal_size.
  *        MBED_CONF_STORAGE_FILESYSTEM_RBP_NUMBER_OF_ENTRIES - If not defined default is 64
  *        MBED_CONF_STORAGE_FILESYSTEM_FILESYSTEM - Alowed vlaues are: default, FAT or LITTLE
  *        MBED_CONF_STORAGE_FILESYSTEM_BLOCKDEVICE - Alowed vlaues are: default, SPIF, DATAFASH, QSPIF or SD